Peace Officer Services

 Community Resource Officer

 Under an enhanced policing agreement Flagstaff County provides support for the Community Resource Officer.
-The Community Resource Officer builds positive relationships with children and youth by participating in school-based activities while focussing on prevention of domestic violence and bullying, with a larger role in cross-sector training and community education.
+The Community Resource Officer builds positive relationships with children and youth by participating in school-based activities while focusing on prevention of domestic violence and bullying, with a larger role in cross-sector training and community education.

 If you have questions about rural policing services or would like more information, please contact the RCMP.